Topology-Aware Active Learning on Graphs: Numerical Experiments

 \subsection{Graph Construction and Active Learning Setup}

-For all experiments, following the discussion in Section~\ref{sec:background:graph_construct}, we construct kNN graphs\footnote{We use the Annoy package, which performs an approximate nearest neighbor search \url{https://github.com/spotify/annoy}.}, replacing the scale parameters $\varepsilon_k$ with a decreasing sequence of neighborhood sizes $k_1 > \dots > k_q$.
+For all experiments, following the discussion in Section~\ref{sec:background:graph_construct}, we construct kNN graphs\footnote{We use Annoy for approximate nearest neighbor searches \url{https://github.com/spotify/annoy}.}, replacing the scale parameters $\varepsilon_k$ with a decreasing sequence of neighborhood sizes $k_1 > \dots > k_q$ ($q=1$ except for the multiscale rewiring experiments in Section \ref{sec:results:rewiring}).
 This ensures that our weight matrices are sparse, lowering memory and compute overhead.
 Because GBSSL is a transductive paradigm, we embed and build the graph over the entire dataset, irrespective of built-in training-testing splits.

 Edges are weighted with a gaussian kernel